moneyforward/.github/profile/README.md

 At our core, we strive for the well-being of everyone in society by solving concerns with money faced by individuals, businesses, and society as a whole.

-Though no easy feat, any contribution we can provide to society in this endeavour we do so with pride. ✨
+Although no easy feat, any contribution we can provide to society in this endeavour we do so with pride. ✨

 Interested?
 Join Money Forward and let's work on this together! 🌏